scalatra/scalatra-website/guides/databinders.md

 "Walk the dog".

 A successful validation for a `name` of `Walk the dog` is of type `Success("Walk the dog")`.
+In contrast, a failed validation returns an Error with a validation failure message inside it, and no more validations in the chain are run.

-When our custom validation is run, it is taking as input the output of the previous validation function.
+When our custom validation runs, it is taking as input the output of the previous validation function.
 So in our case, the output of `.minLength(3)` is fed into `_` and forms the input for our `startsWithCap` function.
+The use of `flatMap` here is a
+[Scala trick](http://www.brunton-spall.co.uk/post/2011/12/02/map-map-and-flatmap-in-scala/)
-The use of `flatMap` here is a [Scala trick](http://www.brunton-spall.co.uk/post/2011/12/02/map-map-and-flatmap-in-scala/) to pull the value `"Walk the dog"` out of `Success("Walk the dog") `, because Scalatra's `Success("Foo")` operates much like an `Option("Foo")` - it can be considered a sequence that is either empty or has 1 item.
+to pull the value `"Walk the dog"` out of `Success("Walk the dog") `, because `Success("Foo")`, operates much like an `Either` from the stdlib - it can be considered a 2-value sequence:

+`Validation[Error(message), Success(value)]`

+where the right-hand value means Success.

+^^^^^^TODO: that is bullshit ^^^^^^^^ talk to casualjim and figure out what the types really are.
+But that's my present understanding of what's going on with that _ flatMap voodoo.

 Back to the task at hand.

-All we need to do now is make our application aware of our new validation code, and then apply it.
+What we need to do now is make our application aware of our new validation code, and then apply it.

 Scalatra's `FieldDescriptor` trait already exists, but we can use the